Development

 Here is a list of laboratories that develop 35mm motion picture film in Europe, North and South America;

-There will be only labs listed that develop motion picture film in film cartridges for 35mm cameras.
-There are many laboratories that develop motion picture film, but mostly for film productions where the film strips are longer (+50m) and easier to handle.
-A film for 36 pictures is only 1.7 meters long and is simply too short for some developing machines.
+Only laboratories that accept 35mm motion picture film in film cartridges for 35mm cameras are listed.
+There are many labs that develop motion picture film, but mostly for film productions where the film strips are longer (+120m) and easier to handle.
+A film for 36 exposures is only 1.7 meters long and simply too short for some developing machines.

 Some labs develop with the ECN-2 process, others with C-41.
 The difference is explained in 1. motion picture film vs. normal film